Y Bryn

 Statutory Consultation: The Draft Application (2023)

-The draft application has been developed as a result of feedback received from the local community and technical consultees to date.
+The draft application was developed as a result of feedback received from the local community and technical consultees to date.
 Key points raised related to visual impacts, turbine noise, traffic and construction, wildlife and existing uses.
 We have sought to address key issues through making the following updates to the plans:

 • Reducing the number of proposed turbines from 21 to 18 (down from 26 originally proposed).